jmuryawan/HHA504_assignment_nosql_dbs/markdown.md

 everything was simple when starting to create the cluster and then making a connection through the app. got a bit more confused on how to add collection and then convert it to json but eventually was able to figure it out!

 ### **Redis Cloud**
+having a much harder time on how to import the dataset

 Describe the setup process and any configuration steps.
 Share your reflections on the interface and usability of each platform.